OUR STRATEGIC PLAN

 - Receive recognition for success in the arts on a national scale

-- Opportunities for students to develop as leaders and team players
+- Opportunities for students to develop as leaders

 - Schools that lack resources to deliver a varied arts curriculum are provided with multiple equitable and accessible options